-Instant Pot Minestrone Soup with pasta and beans- a fast and healthy weeknight dinner that can be made in under 30 minutes.
-Cozy and comforting, this delicious hearty stew is vegan and gluten free adaptable!
+Instant Pot Minestrone Soup loaded up with healthy veggies and beans- a fast and healthy weeknight dinner that can be made in under 30 minutes.
+Cozy and comforting, this delicious hearty stew is vegan and gluten-free adaptable!

-Here’s another Make Life Simple Recipe that can be made ahead and portioned out for midweek meals. – cozy, warming Instant Pot Minestrone Soup.
-Loaded up with veggies, 2 kinds of beans and pasta, this version is vegan and gluten-free adaptable.
+Here’s another Make Life Simple Recipe that can be made ahead and portioned out for midweek meals – cozy, warming Instant Pot Minestrone Soup!
+Loaded up with healthy veggies, 2 kinds of beans and pasta, this version is vegan and gluten-free adaptable.
 But it’s the fennel bulb that makes this Minestrone Soup special – giving it a unique and delicious complexity, really elevating it!

 It’s topped with vibrant Gremolata– a zesty Italian herb sauce that enlivens and brightens stews and soups.
 A good thing to have on hand, for which you’ll find a multitude of uses.

-Keep it vegan or add a little pecorino or parmesan for extra richness.
+Keep the minestrone completely vegan or add a little pecorino or parmesan for extra richness.

 I love how simple and easy this recipe is and how the addition of fennel gives it that extra layer of flavor that elevates the dish!Print